How to grow a herb garden

 Looking to grow your own fruits and veggies in the comfort of your back garden?
 Then you’ve come to the right place!
-In this series I’m going to be sharing advice on how you can create a kitchen garden from scratch as well as a glimpse into our own progress.

 A kitchen garden wouldn’t be complete without herbs!
 You may have previously grown basil, mint and even rosemary on your kitchen windowsill, but if you’re creating a kitchen garden you might want to consider dedicating a whole section to herbs.

 There’s no right or wrong way to grow your herbs be it straight into the ground, in a long planter or in individual pots.
 We chose to keep ours in individual pots so that we could manage each plant separately, avoid any growing too big and unwieldy and so we could replace plants easily if they didn’t survive a particularly hot week or a late frost.

 Here are some of my tips for successfully growing herbs in your kitchen garden.

 1. Pick somewhere sunny